symfony/symfony-docs/security/oidc_login.rst

 The signature of the ID token is verified by default.
-The signing keys are fetched from the ``jwks_uri`` the provider announces in its discovery document, which must use HTTPS like every other endpoint, and they are cached: for the lifetime the provider advertises for that response, or for ``discovery_cache_ttl`` seconds when it advertises none.
+The signing keys are fetched from the ``jwks_uri`` the provider announces in its discovery document, which must use HTTPS like every other endpoint, and they are cached: for the lifetime the provider advertises for that response, capped at 30 days, or for ``discovery_cache_ttl`` seconds when it advertises none.
 An ID token signed with a key missing from the cached set makes the authenticator fetch the keys again, so a key rotation at the provider needs nothing on your side.